Standards

 External trust anchors

-Sigill.ai is not the trust anchor.
+sigill.ai is not the trust anchor.
 It is an aggregator that routes timestamp requests to independent Timestamp Authorities and returns their signed tokens, and that produces PAdES/CAdES seals bound to certificates issued by external Certificate Authorities.
-The integrity of every proof returned by Sigill.ai can be verified against these authorities directly, without us in the loop.
+Timestamps are verified against the issuing TSA; seals are verified against the sealing certificate and its issuing CA chain.
+Either path can be verified directly, without contacting Sigill.

 Qualified Timestamp Authorities (eIDAS)